dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/worksheet-designer/_index.md

 A blank template will appear on screen.
 The first step is to enter a unique a document name.
 Each worksheet must have a unique name for reporting purposes. **A document name must exist *before* the template can be saved.**

->[!note] Renaming a Worksheet
+>[!note] Renaming a worksheet
 >Once a worksheet name has been saved, it cannot be edited.
-To rename an exisitng worksheet, please see the Source Code section below or contact the SME Team (smeteam@dolbey.com).
+To rename an exisitng worksheet, please see the Source Code [section below](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/worksheet-designer/#renamingmoving-a-worksheet) or contact the SME Team (smeteam@dolbey.com).

 ![Blank Template](BlankTemplate.png)